Corporate Governance

 • Capital policy (ROE and PBR improvement)

-• Responding to geopolitical risks
+• Response to geopolitical risks

 Succession planning for top management